-As in previous years, 2% has been included.
+As in previous years, an indicative percentage increase has been included.
+For 2024/25 onwards, we have estimated 3%.

-The pay award for ACC staff has not been agreed and there is a chance it will be at a higher level than estimated.
+The pay award for ACC staff has not been agreed and there is a risk it will be at a higher level than estimated.